The Lean Language Reference

 {β : Type u_2} : αβOption α

-Check if a sum is inl and if so, retrieve its contents.
+Checks whether a sum is the left injection inl and, if so, retrieves its contents.

 🔗def